SpruceVedant/ChatGpt-openAi/README.md

 Imagine having the ability to generate human-like text, answer questions, and even complete tasks, all at the click of a button.
 And with our quick-open shortcut, Ctrl+Shift+G (on Windows), accessing ChatGPT has never been easier.
 No need to search through cluttered menus, our shortcut puts the power of ChatGPT right at your fingertips, ready to assist you at a moment's notice.
 Upgrade your productivity with - ChatGPT menubar app.

+# Credits
+Powered by OpenAI's advanced language model, ChatGPT.
+All copyrights goes to OpenAI